 People can face conspiracy charges even if they did not directly participate in the alleged underlying offenses.
 In many cases, prosecutors file conspiracy charges in an attempt to get alleged offenders to testify against the supposed mastermind or ringleader of criminal acts.

-Lawyer for Criminal Conspiracy Arrests in Dallas, TX
+Criminal Conspiracy Defense Lawyer in Irving, Dallas, Carrolton, Richardson, TX

 If you believe that you might be under investigation or you were already arrested or indicted for an alleged criminal conspiracy in North Texas, it will be in your best interest to not say anything to authorities without legal representation.
 Contact Law Offices of Richard C. McConathy before making any kind of statement or attempting to negotiate any sort of plea agreement.

 Dallas criminal defense attorneys Richard McConathy and Brian Bolton help clients facing complex criminal charges in Irving, Garland, Balch Springs, Richardson, Carrolton, Mesquite, Grand Prairie, and many surrounding communities in the Dallas-Fort Worth area.
 They can review your case and answer all of your legal questions when you call (972) 233-5700 to receive a free initial consultation.

 Criminal Conspiracy Penalties in Texas

 Under Texas Penal Code § 15.02, an alleged offender commits criminal conspiracy if, with the intent that a felony is committed, he or she agrees with one or more persons that they or one or more of them engage in conduct that would constitute the offense, and he or she or one or more of them performs an overt act in pursuance of the agreement.
 An agreement constituting a conspiracy may be inferred from acts of the parties.

 A criminal conspiracy offense is classified as being one category lower than the most serious felony that is the object of the conspiracy.
 If the most serious felony that is the object of a conspiracy is a state jail felony, then the offense is classified as a Class A misdemeanor.